attowatt/i2c2midi/README.md

 - Sending a MIDI CC (e.g. controller 1, value 60, channel 1) therefore looks like this: `0x42 0x4F 176 1 60`.

+- Same applies to MIDI Pitch Bend and Program Change messages.

+- There is also a general I2C message used to control parameters of a disting Ex algorithm.
+This message is hijacked for additional parameters of the i2c2midi module.
+E.g. parameter 1 is hardcoded for note duration, parameter 2 for Aftertouch, etc.

 The firmware uses the [i2c_t3 Library](https://github.com/nox771/i2c_t3) for reading I2C and [Arduino MIDI library](https://github.com/FortySevenEffects/arduino_midi_library/) for sending MIDI.